mushroomcowisheggs/Artgame-Connect-Full/README.md

 php -S localhost:8000 -t .
 ```

 Then open `http://localhost:8000/frontend/index.html` or configure your web server to serve the project root.
+(You can replace 8000 with any free port.)

 Notes and tips
 - API endpoints are under `api/`.
 Secure `config/` files for production (do not commit credentials).